Chennaipy/website/content/august-2015-meet-minutes.md

 scheduled for the next edition of the meetup, a last minute reorg helped the team to sneak in this talk in the current edition itself (to everyone's delight, if I may add!).
-Even though Shakthi started with requesting everyone to read the MQQT protocol docs for the details, he provided a good overview of the protocol and its high-level architecture thus providing a good background that made the rest of his talk easier to follow.
-He went onto explain the steps involved in installing and testing an open-source MQQT broker - Mosquitto.
+Even though Shakthi started with requesting everyone to read the MQTT protocol docs for the details, he provided a good overview of the protocol and its high-level architecture thus providing a good background that made the rest of his talk easier to follow.
+He went onto explain the steps involved in installing and testing an open-source MQTT broker - Mosquitto.
 Finally the same tests were demonstrated using the Paho python client.
 He closed his talk with lot of references for further reading.